 A Daily Telegraph Book of the Year

-Queens of the Conquest is a seamless tale of interconnected lives in which these five extraordinary women reclaim their rightful roles at the centre of English history.
+Much more than a series of individual biographies, Queens of the Conquest is a seamless tale of interconnected lives and a rich portrait of English history in a time of flux.
+In Alison Weir’s hands these five extraordinary women reclaim their rightful roles at the centre of English history.

 - 496 Pages

 - 162mm x 240mm x 43mm